daveshap/PlainTextWikipedia/README.md

 Wikipedia is published under [Creative Commons Attribution Share-Alike license (CC-BY-SA)](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License).

 My script is published under the MIT license but this does not confer the same privileges to the material you convert with it.

+## Future Improvements

+1. Maintain some article structure in JSON format
+2. Better demarkup handling
+3. Better retention of link and image context